Everything you need to know about train travel in India … and planes, cars, autorickshaws, buses, and more

 It’s much easier to book a flight in India than a train, and there are a lot of options.
 India is home to a number of local carriers, and the domestic flight record is very good.
 It’s a safe place to travel by airplane, and it can be surprisingly cost effective, too.
 There are seat sales several times a year, and I always try and jump on those.

 I usually fly if I am going a long distance, such as Delhi to Kochi / Cochin in Kerala.
-But sometimes to save time, I fly from Jolly Grant airport in Dehradun to Delhi, which is less than an hour.
+But sometimes to save time, I fly from Dehradun airport to Delhi, which is less than an hour.
 You can book all kinds of flights in India, the combinations are endless – but be warned, many flights go through Delhi or Mumbai, rather than direct.

 INSIDER TIP: Flights are generally on time, or delayed by one hour at most, in my experience.
 Except for flights in and out of Delhi in winter.
 December and January can be very foggy in Delhi, especially in the morning.
 The fog has a notorious habit of delaying all transportation, especially planes and trains.
 Don’t book any early morning trains or flights in and out of Delhi in the morning during these months.

 How to book flight tickets

 I use Skyscanner and Google flight search to search for flights, and I often book directly through the air carrier’s website .
 I have never had a problem booking directly through IndiGo, Vistara, or SpiceJet.

 Hiring a car and driver is often a great option if you’re staying within a prescribed area.
 I did a tour of Rajasthan and we drove an average of four hours per day, and I was able to cover most of the main cities in the state in just over a week.
 It’s a very convenient way to get around, but your experience will all depend on your driver.
 They can make, or break, your trip.